On-Campus Courses by Session

 Course Description

-Through case studies, simulations, and team projects, students will gain hands-on experience with frameworks used by top consulting firms and business leaders.
-Along the way, they’ll explore critical skills like critical thinking, collaboration, persuasive communication, and ethical reasoning.
+Through case studies, simulations, and team projects, students will gain hands-on experience with frameworks used by executives and decision-makers.
+Along the way, they’ll explore critical skills like problem structuring and analysis, collaboration, persuasive communication, and ethical reasoning.
 From diagnosing why a company is losing market share to designing a sustainability strategy, students will practice applying structured approaches to real-world problems.

 By the end of the course, participants will not only better understand how businesses make decisions but also develop tools they can use in school, leadership roles, and future careers.